BitsofJeremy/imagine_server/README.md

 - ComfyUI integration functions are in `app/utils.py`
 - Templates are stored in `app/templates/`
 - Static files (CSS, JS, images) are in `app/static/`

-## Deployment

-Use the `deploy.sh` script to automate the deployment process.

 ## Contributing